UNOREK/FIVEM-BARRIER-SCRIPT-PL/README.md

  Installation
 - Download or clone this resource into your resources/[local]/ folder.
 - Ensure you have the shinobi vehicle available on the server.
-- In your server.cfg, add the line: "ensure FIVEM-BARRIER-SCRIPT-PL".
+- In your server.cfg, add the line: "ensure un_FIVEM-BARRIER-SCRIPT".

 In-Game Usage
  Action  Command / Key